-On October 25, 2022, the Company completed a registered direct offering of 3,275,153 shares of the Company's common stock at \$\infty\$.085 per share and warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement priced at-the-market under Nasdaq rules.
-In a separate concurrent private placement transaction, the Company offered and sold pre-funded warrants to purchase an aggregate of 1,875,945 shares of common stock and warrants to purchase an aggregate of 1,875,945 shares of common stock and warrants sold in the registered direct offering and those sold in the private placement have identical terms.
-These common warrants are immediately exercisable at an exercise price of \$1.96 per share and will expire on the fifth anniversary of the closing date.
+On October 25, 2022, the Company completed a registered direct offering of 3,275,153 shares of the Company's common stock at \$2.085 per share and warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement private placement transaction, the Company offered and sold pre-funded warrants to purchase an aggregate of 1,875,945 shares of common stock and warrants to purchase an aggregate of 1,875,945 shares of common stock.
+The warrants are immediately exercisable at an exercise price of \$1.96 per share and will expire on the fifth anniversary of the closing date.
 Each pre-funded warrant had a purchase price of \$2.08499, is immediately exercisable at an exercise price of \$0.00001 per share and will not expire until exercised in full.
 The registered direct offering and private placements resulted in total gross proceeds of approximately \$10.7 million with net proceeds to the Company of approximately \$9.6 million after deducting estimated offering expenses.

-During the three months ended March 31, 2024,1,079,132 pre-funded warrants, which was the entire amount outstanding, were converted into 1,079,132 shares of common stock, and 547,177 common warrants issued in October 2022 were exercised for net proceeds of approximately \$1.1 million.
-There were no such conversions or exercises in the three months ended March 31, 2023.
+During the six months ended June 30, 2024, 1,079,132 pre-funded warrants were converted into 1,079,132 shares of common stock, and 547,177 warrants issued in October 2022 were exercised for net proceeds of approximately \$1.1 million.
+There were no such conversions or exercises in the six months ended June 30, 2023.